richdayandnight/data-science-notebook/general-data-science/data-storytelling.md

 ```
 Goal of Data Storytelling
-: for the audience to be inspired/stimulated/induced to make a call of action
+: to communicate your top insights and for the audience to be inspired to immediately make a call of action
 ```
 ### Concepts
 - Exploratory Data Analysis vs Explanatory Data Anlaysis